sveljko/lockstrap/README.md

 			// whatever.
 			l.a = 33;
 			l.c.append(std::to_string(l.b));
-			// mutex will be unloced when 'l' goes out of scope here });
+			// mutex will be unlocked when 'l' goes out of scope here });
-		// Of course, 'with' can accept any callable object,
-		// even a function pointer.
+		// with() accepts any callable object, even a function pointer.
 	}

 You can combine both 'access' and 'with' in the same function, but